agentrickard/domain/README.txt

 ----
 4. Module Configuration

-The settings for Domain Access are listed under Site Building.
-The path is 'admin/build/domain'.
+The settings for Domain Access are listed under Structure.
+The path is 'admin/structure/domain'.

 ----
 4.1   Default Domain Settings